DOMESTIC ADMISSION REQUIREMENTS

-Individuals interested in earning a Texas Standard Teacher Certificate to teach in public, charter, and private schools across Texas and the nation.
+Individuals interested in earning a Texas Standard Teacher Certificate to teach in public, charter, and private schools.

 School personnel seeking to broaden their skills and improve their organization’s effectiveness.

 Individuals interested in pursuing teaching careers in institutions of higher education.